jpacekajus/syntropy-grafana-prometheus-node-exporter/README.md

-# syntropy-grafana-prometheus-node-exporter
+# Syntropy based monitoring stack

 These ansible-playbooks and related files are for semi-automated monitoring stack (Grafana, Prometheus, Node-Exporter) deployment utilizing simplicity of network configuration provided by Syntropy agent and command line utilities.

 # What is Syntropy?

-Syntropy stack is software which lets you to easily establish VPN connections between remote endpoint, implement network-as-a-code approach and to avoid complex and inneficient newtork firewall and routing setups.
+Syntropy stack is software which lets you to easily establish VPN connections between remote endpoints, implement network-as-a-code approach and to avoid complex and inneficient newtork firewall and routing setups.

 # Requirements